sanjaix21/krakeneye/README.md

 **Current:** `v0.0.1-alpha`

-This is an early prototype release meant to test the parser and search engine.
+This, is an early prototype release meant to test the parser and search engine.

 ---